 What to Expect When Filing a Claim With UPS

 A customer calls your business, angry because a package is late or has never arrived.
 A quick investigation with UPS determines that the package cannot be located.
 This is a rare event, but one that requires quick action.
 A replacement product is sent to the customer with an apology to ensure that they aren’t dissatisfied.
-But at this point, you’re left dealing with recovering the loss.
+But at this point, you’re left to deal with recovering the loss.

 As soon as you suspect a package is lost or stolen, file a claim with UPS right away.
-UPS gives domestic shippers up to nine months to file a claim (60 days for international shipments); however, filing a claim quickly will ensure that you have all the documentation the carrier might request, including supporting documentation such as photos of the item, or information about the value.
+UPS gives domestic shippers up to nine months to file a claim (60 days for international shipment); however, filing a claim quickly will ensure that you have all the documentation the carrier might request, including supporting documentation such as photos of the item, or information about the value.

-The first step that occurs when filing a claim for lost package is the search.
+The first step that occurs when filing a claim for a lost package is the search.
 If the package is not located, UPS sends a letter that authorizes the claim.
 At this point, documents are sent to the third-party company UPS uses to process claims.
 Once the carrier has the documentation, the process unfolds quickly.
 On average, UPS says the process is typically completed within five to 10 business days.

-It’s also important to note that replacement of a product may not be provided when an item can be repaired.
+It’s also important to note that the replacement of a product may not be provided when an item can be repaired.
 For example, let’s say that you’re shipping a computer.
 The computer arrives damaged and not working, but upon further examination, it’s determined that the video card is broken.
 In this situation, the carrier wouldn’t pay to replace the entire computer, but instead to replace the video card.

 Shipping with Greater Peace of Mind

 Although billions of packages are circling the globe each year, your chances of losing a package with UPS are rare.
 But when it does occur, the process is frustrating.
-First, the company must deal with the customer, making things right on their end.
+First, the company must deal with the USPS customer, making things right on their end.
 Then they must invest time in recovering what they can of the loss.
 It’s not an ideal situation, but by planning for a small number of packages to have this problem, processing the issues will be easier, and having the right insurance in place is key.

 Setting internal policies for handling lost packages is critical to making the process smoother.
 If a customer calls and says a package is lost, missing, or damaged, what will your company do?
-Making sure that everyone is following the same policy will streamline the process and mitigate the risk for additional customer aggravation.
+Making sure that everyone is following the same policy will streamline the process and mitigate the risk of additional customer aggravation.